Data import

 Transaction status

-To understand the concept of open, partially open and closed transaction better, lets look at the example below.
+To understand the concept of open, partially closed and closed transactions better, look at the example below.
 We have here 4 transactions:

 1B1010